 The faculty and administration at the Mississippi School for Mathematics and Science bring diverse talents and superior teaching skills to the college preparatory instructional program.
 Instructors at MSMS are encouraged to draw upon their creative abilities to seek innovative approaches to instruction.
 Instructional techniques allowing students to develop skills in critical thinking, problem solving, research, independent study, and the use of technology are stressed.
 Faculty members are encouraged to seek continuing professional development to remain current in their respective fields.
 Resources are provided for professional and instructional enhancement.

 The residential program at the Mississippi School for Mathematics and Science plays an integral role in the development of each student.
 Through the residential program, students are encouraged to become independent thinkers, to develop the ability to work cooperatively with others, and to use appropriate decision-making skills.
-The residential program also provides activities that foster the development of social skills and promote physical health.
+The residential program also provides activities that foster the development of social skills and promote physical and mental health.

 Each student is expected to assume a cooperative, responsible role in the total MSMS community.
-Each person within the community will be recognized for the unique talents, skills, and characteristics broughtto MSMS.
+Each person within the community will be recognized for the unique talents, skills, and characteristics brought to MSMS.

 The development of a strong value system along with a sense of social and community responsibilities will be encouraged.